Introduction to HTML

 </select>

-: Sends data in the request body.
+action: Specifies the server endpoint where data is sent.method:GET: Appends data to the URL.
+Suitable for simple searches.POST: Sends data in the request body.
 Suitable for sensitive data.

-: Opens in the current window (default)._blank
+target:_self: Opens in the current window (default)._blank: Opens in a new tab.

 <form action="/submit" method="post" target="_blank">